TA6513/csds-221-pr03/README.md

 Space to jump, down arrow to duck, pause and reset buttons included

-Cactus generation is mostly random.
-The game tries not to put cacti too close together but it's not guaranteed to be perfect
+Cactus generation is semi random, places a cactus if it's been too long without one, tries to avoid placing them too close together but not perfect.